IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 ```
 then you should be able to run `./dockershell.sh` command

-4. If you get this error whne running `./dockershell.sh` (note the last line in the output)
+4. If you get this error while running `./dockershell.sh` (note the last line in the output)
 ```
 [root@fcistroud1-3-centos8 container]# ./dockershell.sh --endpoint 9.46.196.49 --db2-port 9177 --es-port 9178 --endpointRest zen-cpd-zen.apps.stroud-es-2010-os-4631.cp.fyre.ibm.com --user admin --password password --deploymentType cp4d --deploymentID db2eventstore-1631578935585341 --es-version 2.0.1.4
 docker: Error response from daemon: Conflict.
 The container name "/eventstore_demo_admin" is already in use by container "74992f7e0af3307867dcc87c2a31c133af64337d8c7488557506df3863aaa56d".
 You have to remove (or rename) that container to be able to reuse that name.